Skip to main content

 • “Levels create a calming mood further enhanced by nice atmospheric music.”

-• “If you notice the clouds and water body in the game, you might realize that the developers never really did any research prior to their design; they just used the word 'terraformed' to justify everything.”
+• “If you notice the clouds (atmosphere) and water body in the game, you might notice the developers never really did any research prior to their design; they just use the word 'terraformed' to justify everything.”

 • “Decent graphics and atmosphere mean nothing when the mechanics are so poorly made.”